 The will specifies who will receive what.
 To distribute everything evenly, one can simply list beneficiaries.
 If certain items are to be left to certain people, that must be spelled out in the will.
 For the inheritance process to begin, a will must be submitted to probate.
 The probate court reviews the will, authorizes an executor and legally transfers assets to beneficiaries as outlined.
 Before the transfer, the executor will settle any of the deceased’s remaining debts.

-Inheritance Without a Will
+How Inheritance Works When There Isn’t a Will

 Inheritance becomes more complicated if the deceased did not outline asset distribution before death.
 In that case, a probate court must determine the wishes of the deceased as best it can.
 The probate court will check to see if the deceased named beneficiaries on stocks, bank accounts, brokerage accounts and retirement plans.
 Real estate, jewelry, heirlooms and other property can be more difficult to allocate.